(See also Thyroid Disorders.)

 Thyroid disorders may predate or develop during pregnancy.
 Pregnancy does not change the symptoms of hypothyroidism and hyperthyroidism or the normal values and ranges of free serum thyroxine (T4) and thyroid-stimulating hormone (TSH).

 Fetal effects vary with the disorder and the drugs used for treatment.
-But generally, hyperthyroidism causes fetal growth restriction and stillbirth, and hypothyroidism causes intellectual deficits in offspring and miscarriage.
-The most common causes of maternal hypothyroidism are Hashimoto's thyroiditis and treatment of Graves' disease.
+But generally, untreated or inadequately treated hyperthyroidism can result in fetal growth restriction, preeclampsia, and stillbirth, and untreated hypothyroidism can cause intellectual deficits in offspring and miscarriage.
+The most common causes of maternal hypothyroidism are Hashimoto thyroiditis and treatment of Graves disease.

-If women have or have had a thyroid disorder, thyroid status should be closely monitored during and after pregnancy in the women and in the offspring.
+If women have or have had a thyroid disorder, thyroid status should be closely monitored during and after pregnancy in the women and in their offspring.
+Goiters and thyroid nodules discovered during pregnancy should be evaluated as they are in other patients (see Approach to the Patient With a Thyroid Nodule and see Diagnosis).

 In centers with experienced thyroid surgeons, a 2nd-trimester thyroidectomy, although very uncommon, may be considered after drug treatment restores euthyroidism.
-After thyroidectomy, women are given full replacement of l-thyroxine (0.15 to 0.2 mg/day), beginning 24 h later.
+After thyroidectomy, women are given full replacement of l-thyroxine (0.15 to 0.2 mg po once/day), beginning 24 h later.

 Radioactive iodine (diagnostic or therapeutic) and iodide solutions are contraindicated during pregnancy because of adverse effects on the fetal thyroid gland. β-Blockers are used only for thyroid storm or severe maternal symptoms.

-If pregnant women have or have had Graves' disease, fetal hyperthyroidism may develop.
+If pregnant women have or have had Graves disease, fetal hyperthyroidism may develop.
 Whether these women are clinically euthyroid, hyperthyroid, or hypothyroid, thyroid-stimulating immunoglobulins (Igs) and thyroid-blocking Igs (if present) cross the placenta.
 Fetal thyroid function reflects the relative fetal levels of these stimulating and blocking Igs.
-Hyperthyroidism can cause fetal tachycardia (> 160 beats/min), growth restriction, and goiter, which can lead to decreased fetal swallowing, polyhydramnios, and preterm labor.
+Hyperthyroidism can cause fetal tachycardia (> 160 beats/min), growth restriction, and goiter; rarely, goiter leads to decreased fetal swallowing, polyhydramnios, and preterm labor.
 Ultrasonography is used to evaluate fetal growth, thyroid gland, and heart.

 Women with mild to moderate hypothyroidism frequently have normal menstrual cycles and can become pregnant.
 During pregnancy, the usual dose of l-thyroxine is continued.
 As pregnancy progresses, minor dose adjustments may be necessary, ideally based on TSH measurement after several weeks.
 If hypothyroidism is first diagnosed during pregnancy, l-thyroxine is started at 0.1 mg po once/day.